Jersey Flegg

-Harry "Jersey" Flegg (6 April 1878 in Bolton, Lancashire – 23 August 1960 in North Sydney, New South Wales) was an English-Australian rugby league player and administrator, who was a leading figure in the birth of the sport in Australia.
+Harry "Jersey" Flegg (6 April 1878 in Bolton, Lancashire – 23 August 1960 in North Sydney, New South Wales) was an English-Australian rugby league footballer and administrator, who was a leading figure in the birth of the sport in Australia.

 Flegg emigrated to Australia at an early age.
 He received his nickname 'Jersey' while still at school, after a meeting with the New South Wales (NSW) Governor of the time, Lord Jersey, who had bright red hair, similar to his own.

 Playing career

 Flegg played rugby football for the Adelphi club and represented New South Wales in the sport before moving to the new rebel code in rugby league's start up season – 1908.

 Flegg played a leading role in the establishment of the Eastern Suburbs club, he chaired the founding meeting, and was one of that club's two delegates to the New South Wales Rugby Football League (NSWRFL) as well as being a club selector.
 A front row forward with a reputation as a solid defender, he captained the side in its inaugural season, including the club's first match and the NSWRFL's first premiership decider against neighbouring Sydney club and traditional rival, South Sydney.
 Flegg was also selected in a Sydney-based representative team during that first season.
 However, it is in administration that he is best remembered.